gomar/pyleap/README.md

 **Py**thon A**l**most P**e**riodic S**a**m**p**ling Algorithms

-got to http://cerfacs.fr/~gomar/PyLeap.html for installation instructions
+go to http://cerfacs.fr/~gomar/PyLeap.html for installation instructions

 Scripts using this module are given under **applications** folder.
 See README of each sub-folder for further information.